WordPress/gutenberg/packages/data/README.md

 _Parameters_

+-   _props_ `Object`: The component props.
 -   _props.value_ `boolean`: Enable Async Mode.
+-   _props.overrideChildren_ `boolean`: Forces the async mode value to all children AsyncModeProviders.
+-   _props.children_ `ReactNode`: The children to be rendered.

 _Returns_

--   `Component`: The component to be rendered.
+-   `ReactNode`: The component to be rendered.

 ### combineReducers